hrax/now-eslint/README.md

 ## Installation

-Execute `npm install` command to install all of the required dependencies.
+Execute `npm install --production` command to install all of the required dependencies.

 ## Setup